Yonle/txtmaker-dcbot/README.md

-# txtmaker-tgbot
+# txtmaker-dcbot
-A simple telegram bots that creates TXT files from user Text.
+A simple txt maker for discord bot